How to Disable the Built-in iSight Camera on a Mac

 This works in all versions of OS X, from modern releases like OS X Yosemite, OS X Mavericks, to much older versions of Mac OS X software.
 The camera component has stayed the same, and simply moving it from the folder is sufficient to prevent it from working completely.

-Of course, you could always manually intervene with the hardware and disconnect or detach the actual camera too, or, as you’ll see at some InfoSec conferences, place some tape over it, which obviously won’t disable the camera but it at least prevents an image from being seen.
+Of course, you could always manually intervene with the hardware and disconnect or detach the actual camera too, or, as you’ll often see at some security related groups and InfoSec conferences, place some tape over the webcam.
+The tape strategy obviously won’t disable the camera but it at least prevents an image from being seen or captured, which is often the desired result of many users.
+The tape strategy is so ubiquitous with individuals in security fields that there must be something to it… and it’s easy!

-If manual intervention is too complicated, you can always use a third party script to do this for you, though it’s untested and it’s up to you whether or not you want to try it: TechSlaves iSight Disabler Script.
+If tape isn’t an option, and the above intervention method is too complicated, you can always use a third party script to do this for you, though it’s untested and it’s up to you whether or not you want to try it: TechSlaves iSight Disabler Script.
 Apparently, that works by changing permissions of the components.

 This tip is an elaboration on one found at Mac OS X Hints, which tells you to delete the QuickTimeUSBVDCDIgitizer.component file.
 Instead of deleting it, we’d rather relocate it elsewhere so you can easily enable the iSight / FaceTime again in the future if you want to.
 Ultimately, it’s up to you.